 2. Talk to Someone Friendly

-Talking to nice people keeps your mind off of your symptoms, and the supportive nature of friends and family gives you that added boost of confidence.
-If you're suffering from a panic attack, it also helps you feel more confident that if something was wrong, you'd have someone that can watch over you.
+Talking to nice, empathetic people keeps your mind off of your symptoms, and the supportive nature of friends and family gives you an added boost of confidence.
+If you're suffering from a panic attack, it also helps you feel more confident that if something were wrong, you'd have someone that can watch over you.

 3. Try Some Aerobic Activity

-During periods of anxiety your body is filled with adrenaline.
-Putting that adrenaline towards aerobic activity can be a great way to improve your anxiety.
-That's because exercise has numerous advantages for controlling your anxiety symptoms:
+During periods of anxiety, your body is filled with adrenaline.
+Putting that adrenaline toward aerobic activity can be a great way to improve your anxiety.
+Exercise has numerous advantages for controlling your anxiety symptoms:

 - Exercise burns away stress hormones that create anxiety symptoms.

 - Exercise tires your muscles, reducing excess energy and tension.